YiNNx/plainly-rusty/README.md

 # plainly-rusty

-It originally started as a simple, almost mundane backend rewrite project, for my old blog [backend](https://github.com/YiNNx/Blog-BE).
+It originally started as a straightforward, almost mundane backend rewrite project, for my old blog [backend](https://github.com/YiNNx/Blog-BE).
 However, as I delved into learning Rust and explored Rust crates associated with web development, it turned to an exploratory venture, to explore the potential of replacing conventional CRUD repetitive tasks through GraphQL & higher-level code abstraction with the features of Rust & Seaography in backend projects.

 ## Features